 What Is A Ballpoint Pen?

 At Unsharpen.com we define ballpoints as pens with oil-based ink and a traditional feel.
 Many Japanese pen manufacturers call all pens with oil-based ink “ballpoints,” including hybrid pens.
-Hybrid inks (which Zebra calls emulsion ink) is what is found in great pens lines like the Uni-ball Jetstream, Zebra Surari, and Pilot Acro.
+Hybrid ink (which Zebra calls emulsion ink) is what is found in great pens like the Uni-ball Jetstream, Zebra Surari, and Pilot Acro.

 If you want further explanation, check out our guide explaining the difference between a ballpoint pen and a rollerball.